 The application process is via an online Platform called Goodlord who will require copies of the approved ID uploaded to their system.
-Where appropriate they will also undertake a Right to Rent Check as required by law.
+Where appropriate we will also undertake a Right to Rent Check as required by law.
+They will also carry out a Sanction check.